ShaistaShabbir-prog/AIX/README.md

     This will:
     - Load the IMDB dataset.
     - Train an LSTM model on the dataset.
-    - Perform a Membership Inference Attack (MIA).
+    - Perform a Membership Inference Attack (MIA)by training a shadow model.
-    - Apply privacy-preserving techniques (e.g., differential privacy, data perturbation).
+    - Apply privacy-preserving techniques (e.g., L2-regularization, early stopping, adversarial_training, cross validation etc ).
     - Re-run MIA and compare the results to assess the effectiveness of the privacy measures.

 5. **Monitor Training and Results**:

-    The LSTM model will output progress during training, and the Membership Inference Attack results will be displayed in the terminal or saved to CSV/JSON files depending on your configuration.
+    The LSTM model will output progress during training, and the Membership Inference Attack results will be displayed in the terminal and saved to log files, you can view these during runtime.

     You can analyze the accuracy, loss, and the impact of privacy techniques by reviewing the results saved during the MIA comparisons.

 ### File Structure